Fiat 126: History

 The 126 shared its wheelbase and much of the mechanical underpinnings and layout with the Fiat 500, featuring a revised, slightly larger bodyshell designed by Sergio Sartorelli with improved safety and interior space.
 The added interior space resulted from moving the starter from the top of the engine bellhousing to the side which permitted shifting the bulkhead/rear seat rearward approximately 10 cm, and the lengthening of the roof for rear-seat headroom.

 The engine capacity was increased from 594 cc to 652 cc at the end of 1977 when the cylinder bore was increased from 73.5 to 77 mm.
-Claimed power output was unchanged at 23 hp-metric, but torque was increased from 39 Nm to 43 Nm.
+Claimed power output was unchanged at 23 hp-metric, but torque increased from 39 Nm to 43 Nm.
 The 594 cc engines were still available in early 1983 production.
 The 652 cc engine was later also used in the Fiat Panda 30, but then positioned in the front and combined with front wheel drive.

-A subsequent change in 1987 by FSM was the BIS version that was made until 1991.
-The 126 BIS gained a hatchback to access an additional cargo space on the rear, which was freed by replacing the air-cooled engine with the water-cooled 704 cc 26 hp-metric flat-twin.
+A subsequent change in 1987 by FSM was the BIS version, produced until 1991.
+The 126 BIS gained a hatchback to access cargo space at the rear, made possible by replacing the air-cooled engine with a horizontally placed, water-cooled 704 cc 26 hp-metric flat-twin.

-The 126 was manufactured at Fiat's Cassino and Termini Imerese plants until 1979, with an overall production of 1,352,912 manufactured in Italy.
+The 126 was manufactured at Fiat's Cassino and Termini Imerese plants until 1979, with an overall production of 1,352,912 in Italy.

 The 126 was also manufactured under license by Zastava in Yugoslavia.
-In Austria, it was briefly assembled by Steyr Puch as a successor to the successful Puch 500, with the assembly of 2,069 cars through 1975.
+In Austria, it was briefly assembled by Steyr Puch as a successor to the successful Puch 500, with assembly of 2,069 cars through 1975.
 In Greece, there was an attempt to produce a small car named DIM whose technical layout was primarily based on the 126, but only ten were produced before the project was abandoned.

-The 126 did not achieve the popularity of the 500 in Western Europe, as the rear-engined layout was displaced by better packaging and handling front-engine, front-wheel drive cars.
+The 126 did not achieve the popularity of the 500 in Western Europe, as the rear-engined layout was made obsolete by better packaging and handling front-engine, front-wheel drive cars.
 The 126 became one of the last and longest-production rear-engine small cars manufactured in Europe, survived only by the VW Beetle whose production lasted until 1978 (2003, globally).
 The 126 was also the last rear-engine small car manufactured in Europe until the advent of the Smart Fortwo.

 For a brief period in the early 1990s, a German company called POP also offered convertible versions of the 126 BIS.
-Two models were offered: a lesser equipped one called the "POP 650" and a more luxurious model called the "POP 2000".
+Two models were offered: a basic one called the "POP 650" and a more luxurious model called the "POP 2000".